 In civil negligence cases, the burden of proof on the plaintiff is much lower than the burden of proof on the prosecutor in a criminal negligence case.
 The plaintiff must prove that the defendant was most likely negligent in civil cases.
 In contrast, in criminal cases, the prosecutor must prove that the defendant is beyond a reasonable doubt guilty.

 Legal Defenses Available to the Defendants Against Injured Parties

 Some defenses available to the defendant will reduce the damages awarded, while others will dispel liability.

 Here are some of the defenses a defendant may use in a negligence claim against them:

-There are many defenses under negligent torts that a defendant may use, and an experienced attorney would be better able to guide the defendant on what defense would be appropriate for their case.
+A defendant may use many defenses under negligent torts, and an experienced attorney would be better able to guide the defendant on the appropriate defense for their case.

 Schedule a Free Consultation with Ehline Law

 If you suffered injuries in an accident that was not your fault, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation.
 Our experienced personal injury attorney will help assess the case, gather evidence to build a strong case and pursue the at-fault party’s insurance company to obtain the compensation you deserve.